 From this, strategic measures are derived enabling us to react to expected developments at an early stage.
 These measures, developed in the strategic-planning process, include not only fields of activity on current sales markets, but also concrete goals and planning steps for entry into new fields of business or application areas and changes in the portfolio of business activities.

 The decisions taken within the framework of strategic planning enter into our subsequent medium-term financial planning.
-The latter delineates our growth and profitability goals for the coming three years and the effects of the expected business development on ALTANA’s asset and financing structure.
-This can be used to derive possible measures for our financing strategy.
+The latter delineates our growth and profit ability goals for the coming three years and the effects of the expected business development on ALTANA’s asset and financing structure.
+This is used to derive possible measures for our financing strategy.
 Our medium-term financial planning is supplemented by scenario analyses, which transparently reflect the sensitivities of the key performance indicators to relevant, predominantly cyclical changes in the market environment.
 From this, we derive levels of reaction for possible countermeasures.